yyyyoyoting/hello-world/README.md

 # hello-world
-I,m yyyyoyoting and don't know how to code.
+I,m yyyyoyoting and I don't know how to code.